-A. It’s common for homeowners to match bathroom vanity lights to existing faucets and bathroom accent.
+A. It’s common for homeowners to match bathroom vanity lights to existing faucets and bathroom accents.
 In some cases, ornate light fixtures are chosen to achieve a contemporary mixed textiles look.
 Some finishes and materials coordinate better than others, so be open-minded while comparing options.

 Q. What’s the best way to keep bathroom vanity lights clean?

 A. Weekly dusting is recommended.
 If you have trouble reaching the fixture, you can invest in a step stool or telescopic duster.
-A deeper cleaning is occasionally necessary, in which case it’s a good idea to take down any removable pieces for individual cleaning.
+Deeper cleaning is occasionally necessary, in which case it’s a good idea to take down any removable pieces for individual cleaning.
 As far as cleaning products go, each finish and material requires different treatments, so defer to the manufacturer for recommendations.